How to uninstall a printer from your Mac

 Option 2: the easy method

-As you can see, uninstalling a printer manually needs a lot of effort and takes a while.
-Fortunately, there is a utterly stress-free way with a handy tool CleanMyMac X.
+As you can see, uninstalling a printer manually tales a lot of effort and time.
+Fortunately, there is an utterly stress-free way with a handy tool CleanMyMac X.

 CleanMyMac X has lots of modules for removing clutter from your Mac and keeping it running smoothly.
 Its Uninstaller module can uninstall most apps, including printer drivers.
 You can download it for free here.

-1. Launch CleanMyMac X and choose the Uninstaller in the sidebar.
+1. Open CleanMyMac X and choose the Uninstaller in the sidebar.

 2. Type the name of the printer maker in the search box.

-3. When the drivers appear in the right-hand window, check the box to select them.
+3. When the drivers appear on the list of all apps, select the box next to them.

 4. Click Uninstall.

-Once you’ve pressed Uninstall, CleanMyMac X will remove all the files placed on your Mac by the printer driver, and it will be completely uninstalled.
+Once you’ve clicked Uninstall, CleanMyMac X will remove all the files placed on your Mac by the printer driver, and it will be completely uninstalled.

-Deleting a printer in System Preferences is simple enough.
+Deleting a printer in System Settings is simple enough.
 But that doesn’t uninstall it entirely from your Mac.
 To do that, you will need to uninstall the drivers.
 If the printer manufacturer supplied an uninstaller, you could use that.
 However, many don’t.
-And that means you’ve got two options: track down every file the driver has placed on your Mac, or use CleanMyMac X Uninstaller.
+And that means you’ve got two options: either track down every file the driver has placed on your Mac or use CleanMyMac X Uninstaller.
 I know which one I’d choose!

 Laptop with CleanMyMac